 Developed land within Briar Chapel is limited to an electrical powerline right-of-way of about 74 acres and a buried gas pipeline right-of-way of about 4 acres, as visible on Figure 8.
+In addition, land surrounding the farm houses not in agricultural use was included in this category.

 Both rights-of-way provide early successional habitat for plants and animals and forest edge across the land they bisect.
-The active homesites that can be seen in Figure 8 were included in the agricultural land use category.